When are the Class Schedules usually available?

 What is the difference between DROPPING a course and WITHDRAWING from a course?

 Courses may be dropped with a full cancellation of tuition and fees any time before the course meets a second time.
-A student Withdrawing from all course may be entitled to a full or partial cancellation of tuition according to the Refund Schedule printed in the Class Schedule.
+A student Withdrawing from all courses may be entitled to a full or partial cancellation of tuition according to the Refund Schedule printed in the Class Schedule.

 - The course will be recorded on the student's transcript with a grade of "W".